nginx/unit-docs/source/installation.rst

 .. warning::

-   Distributions listed in this section are maintained by their respective communities.
-NGINX has no control or responsibility over these resources.
+   Distributions listed here are maintained by respective communities, not NGINX.
+Proceed with caution.
-   Proceed at your own consideration.

 .. _installation-alpine-apk: